Xihao12/Java/README.md

 # Java
-This repository is about Java Basic and Java Advance
+This repository is about Java Basic and Java Advance, and also an idependent repository with no association of Frontend Repository